Floydlang/floyd/docs/README.md

 # STATUS

-The essentials of the Floyd are up and running and very robust (approx 1000 tests).
-The compiler generates byte code that runs quite fast on an interpreter.
+The essentials of Floyd are up and running and very robust (approx 1000 tests), including the concurrent Floyd processes.
+The compiler generates byte code that runs at approx 5-15% of native speed on the interpreter.
 The manual is complete.

-A handful features are needed for a proper 1.0: rounding out the language features somewhat and then *all about hardware performance*.
+A handful features are needed for a satisfying 1.0: rounding out the language features somewhat and then *it's all about performance*.

 # IN THE BOX